Reviewing your content

 The web is a fast-moving and immediate environment, so your content will benefit from being monitored.
-You can help ensure your site is up-to-date by:
+Use these methods to ensure your site is up-to-date:

 - Having a diary prompt (eg Google Calendar) to remind you to check pages regularly for outdated content.